evbkv/a4editor/README.md

 The application can be used directly in the browser or installed as a PWA on desktop and mobile devices.
 An Android APK is also included in the repository.

+## Project Philosophy & Origin

+A4 Editor was created to solve a very personal problem: the lack of a truly distraction-free writing environment.

+The name **A4 Editor** reflects its core concept — a digital equivalent of a blank A4 sheet of paper, familiar to anyone who writes.
+The goal is simple: remove everything that does not serve the text.

+While applications like **iA Writer** and **Calmly Writer** influenced this project, A4 Editor follows a different philosophy.
+It deliberately does not include paragraph focus mode.
+In practice, such modes can disrupt the flow of thought by isolating text fragments instead of preserving the integrity of the whole document.

+This editor was built primarily:
+- for my own note-taking during work and conferences,
+- and for my wife, a writer who needs a calm and predictable writing space.

+Classic tools like Windows Notepad feel outdated and visually uncomfortable, while many modern editors overload the user with formatting options and UI elements.
+One of the strongest inspirations came from the focus mode in Apple Pages on an old iBook PowerPC.

+My interest in minimalist editors goes back to my first computer — the **Apogey BK-01**.
+One of the first programs I ever wrote was a simple text editor in machine code.
+It was fast, responsive, and free from unnecessary complexity — qualities that still define A4 Editor today.

+Special attention is paid to accessibility, eye comfort, font choice, and layout proportions.
+The editor uses the golden ratio to create a balanced text area, making long writing sessions less tiring.

+A4 Editor is designed for writers, thinkers, and minimalists — and may eventually evolve through integration with professional writing platforms.

 ## Key Features

 * Progressive Web App with offline support